Susie Estella Palmer Hamilton

-Susie Estella Palmer Hamilton (1862-1942) was a suffragist and activist in Wilmington, Delaware, and a founding member of the Equal Suffrage Study Club.
+Susie Estella Palmer Hamilton (1862–1942) was an American suffragist and activist in Wilmington, Delaware, and a founding member of the Equal Suffrage Study Club.

 Early life

 Susie Estella Palmer Hamilton was born in 1862 in Talbot County, Maryland.
 She was the granddaughter of farmers Milly Richardson Palmer and Benjamin Palmer, who appeared on an 1858 map of Talbot County as "B. Palmer, F.N" (free negro).
 Benjamin Palmer was free when the majority of African Americans in Maryland were enslaved: in 1850, there were 90,368 individuals enslaved in Maryland, outnumbering the free population of 74,723.
 Hamilton's parents, Wesley and Charlotte Palmer, were free as well, and continued farming in Talbot County.

 By 1880, Hamilton was working as a cook in Baltimore, where she lived at a boarding house along with her sisters Amelia and Elizabeth.
 She had moved to Delaware by 1882.
 That year, when Hamilton was twenty, she married Snowden Francis Hamilton at Ezion Methodist Episcopal Church in Wilmington, New Castle County.
 Also a native of Maryland, he worked as a railroad porter and, later, a chef.
 Susie Hamilton continued to work as a cook, and the couple lived at a home they purchased in 1891 at 916 Wilson Street in Wilmington's East Side.

 Hamilton returned to Maryland briefly to serve as her father's executor when he died in 1906, where he still had a farm in Talbot County.
 She inherited one third of his property.